 Some people describe Shared Lives as being 'like fostering for adults'.

 While there are some similarities, there is so much more to the scheme.
-Customers can choose to use Shared Lives for full time care, respite breaks, or just short caring sessions with day support to go shopping, or on days out.
+People who need support can choose to use Shared Lives for full time care, respite breaks, or just short caring sessions with day support to go shopping, or on days out.
 Adults with learning disabilities, physical disabilities, older people and/or mental health needs are matched with carers and their families, to live in their home or to spend time together in the carer's home or in the community, doing the things they enjoy together.

 Shared Lives is an opportunity for people who need support to become part of a family.